kubernetes-sigs/gateway-api/geps/gep-1897/index.md

 these certificates are obtained from the underlying operating system.
 CACertificateRefs contains one or more references to Kubernetes objects that contain PEM-encoded TLS certificates, which are used to establish a TLS handshake between the gateway and backend pod.
 References to a resource in a different namespace are invalid.
-If ClientCertifcateRefs is unspecified, then WellKnownCACertificates must be set to "System" for a valid configuration.
+If ClientCertificateRefs is unspecified, then WellKnownCACertificates must be set to "System" for a valid configuration.
 If WellKnownCACertificates is unspecified, then CACertificateRefs must be specified with at least one entry for a valid configuration.
-If WellKnownCACertficates is set to "System" and there are no system trusted certificates or the implementation doesn't define system trusted certificates, then the associated TLS connection must fail.
+If WellKnownCACertificates is set to "System" and there are no system trusted certificates or the implementation doesn't define system trusted certificates, then the associated TLS connection must fail.

 The `Hostname` field is required and is to be used to configure the SNI the Gateway should use to connect to the backend.